SARJUL-DEV/ESP32-OTA-UPDATE-/README.md

-# 🚀 ESP32 OTA Web Updater – Sarjul Device UI
+# 🚀 Universal OTA Web Updater (ESP32 + ESP8266)

-A professional wireless firmware updater for ESP32 with a modern web interface.
+A professional wireless firmware updater with a modern web interface compatible with both ESP32 and ESP8266 boards.

-This system lets you upload firmware files directly from browser and flash them instantly without USB connection.
+This project allows you to upload firmware files directly from your browser and flash them instantly without USB.

+---

+## ✅ Supported Boards

+✔ ESP32
+✔ ESP8266

+Both versions use the **same UI design**, same workflow, same flashing process.
+Only firmware files differ depending on board.

 ---